ibm-cloud-docs/codeengine/faq.md

 {: faq}
 {: support}

 The result of a Docker build that you run on your local system is the same container image that you get if you run a build with the same Dockerfile in {{site.data.keyword.codeengineshort}}.
 However, the build in {{site.data.keyword.codeengineshort}} is not running on your local system, but instead in the {{site.data.keyword.codeengineshort}} system.
-This build in {{site.data.keyword.codeengineshort}} gives you a several advantages.
+This build in {{site.data.keyword.codeengineshort}} gives you several advantages.

   1. You are not required to install software, such as Docker Desktop, locally.
   2. You can use the resources that are provided by {{site.data.keyword.codeengineshort}}.
 For example, you can take advantage of the speed of {{site.data.keyword.Bluemix_notm}} to push and pull container registry images for you.